-Based on yearly earnings’ estimate revisions in the past 60 days, Waste Management is better placed than Republic Services.
+Based on quarterly and yearly earnings estimate revisions in the past 60 days, Waste Management is better placed than Republic Services.

 EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation and amortization) ratio is the commonly used metric for valuing waste removal services stocks because of their high debt levels.

-Our comparative analysis shows that Waste Management scores over Republic Services in terms of price performance, earnings estimate revisions and net margin.
+Our comparative analysis shows that Waste Management scores over Republic Services in terms of price performance, earnings estimate revisions, and quarterly and yearly earnings growth projections.
 However, Republic Services enjoys an advantage in terms of earnings surprise history.

-A faster share price rally over the past year has led to a rich valuation for Waste Management compared with Republic Services.
+A faster share price rally over the past year has led to a richer valuation for Waste Management compared with Republic Services.